SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Appearance/CustomProperty/README.md

 #CustomProperty Sample

-This sample demonstrate how to customize the node's property.
+This sample demonstrates how to customize the node's property.